 Updated March 2013

 1Based on the following assumptions: Annual energy use is based on the ANSI Z21.10.3 test procedure for a 75-gallon storage water heater using 1,000 gallons of hot water per day, 250 days per year, with a temperature rise of 80° F. The assumed price for natural gas is $0.90 per therm, which is the average at Federal facilities in the United States.
 Lifetime energy cost is the sum of the discounted value of the annual energy cost based on average usage and an assumed water heater life of 10 years.
-Future natural gas price trends and a 3% discount rate are based on Federal guidelines (NISTIR 85-3273-27) and are from the "Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2012: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709."
+Future natural gas price trends and a 3% discount rate are based on Federal guidelines (NISTIR 85-3273-27) and are from the "Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2015."
 (NISTIR 85-3273-27).